bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/filesystem-object.md

 # setgid of &lt;filesystem object&gt; : boolean

-Returns `True` if the setgid (group ID) bit is set for the specified filesystem object.
+Returns `True` if the [setgid](https://en.wikipedia.org/wiki/Setuid) bit is set for the specified filesystem object.

+{% qna %}
+Q: setgid of file "/etc/passwd"
+A: False
+{% endqna %}

 # setuid of &lt;filesystem object&gt; : boolean

-Returns `True` if the setuid (user ID) bit is set for the specified filesystem object.
+Returns `True` if the [setuid](https://en.wikipedia.org/wiki/Setuid) bit is set for the specified filesystem object.

+{% qna %}
+Q: setuid of file "/etc/passwd"
+A: False
+{% endqna %}

 # sibling file &lt;string&gt; of &lt;filesystem object&gt; : file